 Schoolyard Bully All Grown Up: Played with; the story establishes a conflict around a schoolyard bully who grew up to oppose his former victim... except the victim was the one who became the supervillain and the bully became the beloved superhero.

 Screw Destiny: The running theme of the film.
 Megamind never learns what his parents meant for him and spends his life trying to live up to what he thought they said.
 Metro Man becomes tired of being a superhero just because everyone expects him to be one and quits to become a musician.
-Titan refuses to be a hero just because Megamind demands he be one.
+Tighten refuses to be a hero just because Megamind demands he be one.

-Screw the Rules, I Have Supernatural Powers!: Hal/Titan at first refuses to hold up his end of the hero-villain dynamic, it gets worse when he actually starts doing petty crimes for personal gain, and then goes into full-blown supervillain territory after he gets pissed off.
+Screw the Rules, I Have Supernatural Powers!: Hal/Tighten at first refuses to hold up his end of the hero-villain dynamic, it gets worse when he actually starts doing petty crimes for personal gain, and then goes into full-blown supervillain territory after he gets pissed off.

 Seen It All: Roxanne Ritchi When it comes to Megamind's dastardly plots and deathtraps.